 Situated on the Grand Union Canal, The Summerhouse is the perfect summer restaurant, serving up summer salads and fish and chips whilst canal boats go sailing past.
 Offering a classic bistro menu, the venue maintains its nautical theme through ticking stripe seating, painted wooden panelling and sunflowers in watering cans for that retro riverboat feel.
 An extensive cocktail menu serves up Pimm’s Mojitos and white peach Bellini’s among others.

-For simple and delicious French cuisine, look no further than The Boundary, which offers regional French food alongside quintessential classics, using seasonal British ingredients whenever possible.
+For simple and delicious French cuisine, look no further than Boundary London Rooftop Bar & Grill, which offers regional French food alongside quintessential classics, using seasonal British ingredients whenever possible.
 Housed in an original Victorian warehouse, the venue has preserved the original brickwork and sash windows.
 Its rooftop garden boasts panoramic views from Canary Wharf to the Barbican.
 The rooftop space is equipped with heating, festoon lighting and Welsh blankets to keep you cosy.